 The Warehouse District is characterized by the scale and materials of restored historic warehouse buildings.
 New development should reflect the existing character and not detract from it.
 The form and character of the warehouse district should be continued along 11 Avenue S.E. and 10 Avenue S.E., where possible, to create a unique street experience.
-Further policy regarding the primary and secondary warehouse districts is provided in Part 1 of this ARP.

-1. New development and uses should be complementary to the area.
+- New development and uses should be complementary to the area. - 2.
+Uses that are complementary in the area.